-- A payment in lieu of notice (PILON) clause is a contractual right that enables a business to pay an employee a lump sum rather than require them to work out their statutory or contractual notice period.
+A payment in lieu of notice (PILON) clause is a contractual right that enables a business to pay an employee a lump sum rather than require them to work out their statutory or contractual notice period.

-- That the contract of employment they wish to terminate allows for termination in this way.
+- That the contract of employment of the employee to be dismissed allows for termination in this way.
 If the contract does not allow for a PILON to be made, then it will probably be a breach of the contract to do so.

-- If a business decides to make a PILON, it must notify the employee that a PILON is being made to them in exercise of the employer's contractual right to terminate the employment with immediate effect.
+- If a business decides to make a PILON, it must notify the employee that a PILON is being made to them in the exercise of the employer's contractual right to terminate the employment with immediate effect.
 Simply making the PILON will not be sufficient to bring the contract to an end.

-For more information, please contact Neil Largan.
+For more information on how to dismiss an employee without risking claims, please contact Neil Largan.